johnridesabike/acutis/docs/api.md

 The `Result.getExn` function returns the value of the result if there are no errors, and raises an exception if there are errors.

 The exception raised is a ReScript exception, which doesn't always play nicely with JavaScript tooling.
 Often, you'll want to use the more flexible `Result.getOrElse` function instead.

-#### Example

-We can write the JavaScript and ReScript example identically.

 ```reason
 // Raises an exception if the result has errors.